Siem Reap is synonymous with temples and a visit to Angkor Wat is an obligatory and much-anticipated part of any holiday here.

-If you can go further afield, getting out to Banteay Srei could well be the highlight of your temple circuit.
-The colours and carvings are spectacular and you’re then perfectly positioned to head to the Landmine Museum and the Butterfly Centre.
+If you are happy to venture further afield, getting out to Banteay Srei could well be the highlight of your temple circuit.
+The colours and carvings are spectacular.
+Banteay Srei is located 32 kilometres northeast of Siem Reap.
+The trip takes just under an hour by car.

-For pampering paired with a good cause, visit Seeing Hands Massage, where the masseurs and masseuses are vision-impaired locals.
+After you’ve traipsed around the temples around Siem Reap, you’ll need some R&R. For pampering paired with a good cause, visit Seeing Hands Massage.
+The masseurs here are vision-impaired locals.

-While you’re out at Banteay Srei, take a detour to the Butterfly Centre, which despite its small size, houses the largest collection of butterflies in South East Asia.
-Guides will teach you about the different species present and their lifecycles, and wandering around as butterflies land on you is a lovely experience.
+While you’re out at Banteay Srei, take a detour to the Butterfly Centre.
+Despite its small size, the centre houses the largest collection of butterflies in South East Asia.
+Guides will teach you about the different species present and their lifecycles.
+Wandering around as butterflies land on you is a lovely experience.

 Do you have any tips for top things to see and do in Siem Reap?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock/Photodune